-Let’s start by strengthening your business capacity with an infrastructure and culture ready for change.
-We know the slightest advantage in framework can accelerate into bigger, impactful outcomes.
+Let’s move from missed opportunities to convincing outcomes, and strengthen your business capacity with an infrastructure and culture ready for the next level.
+The slightest advantage in your framework can accelerate into bigger, impactful outcomes.

 “Organizations that build robust infrastructure—which includes sturdy information technology systems, financial systems, skills training, fundraising processes, and other essential overhead—are more likely to succeed than those that do not.
 This is not news, and nonprofits are no exception to the rule.” -Stanford Social Innovation Review